Skip to content

 How hard is Meall nan Caorach?

-Meall nan Caorach is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 12km with 467m of ascent and takes most walkers 3-5 hours.
-Terrain: Short cropped grass and heather give fast walking on the lower hill, with a stalkers' path of variable quality up Glen Lochan.
+We grade Meall nan Caorach at 3/5, which puts it in moderately challenging territory.
+The usual route is around 12km with 467m of climbing; allow 3-5 hours.
+Underfoot: Short cropped grass and heather give fast walking on the lower hill, with a stalkers' path of variable quality up Glen Lochan.

 Where do I park for Meall nan Caorach?